inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

         max-batch-size: 100
         # The flush interval to export beacons in case the 'max-batch-size' has not been reached (min.
 1 second)
         flush-interval: 5s
+        # When specified, the request will be using this username for Basic authentication
+        username: user
+        # The password used for Basic authentication
+        password: 123
 ```

+The EUM server uses Basic Authentication for the request if a username is specified.
+Otherwise no authentication is used.

 ## Self-Monitoring